RobbeW/IW-Python/2.2 - Oefening 2/description/description.nl.md

+# Oefening 2

 **Opgave**

-Lees een getal a in.
+* Lees een getal a in.

-Is dat getal groter dan 20, dan stel je b gelijk aan a^2 - 2a.
+* Is dat getal groter dan 20, dan stel je b gelijk aan a**2 - 2a.

-In het andere geval stel je b gelijk aan a^2 + 2a.
+* In het andere geval stel je b gelijk aan a**2 + 2a.

-Druk getal b af.
+* Druk getal b af.